mthornton-net/mthornton-net.github.io/_posts/2024-05-13-Verbose-GPO-Processing.md

 When you are done creating the GPO and you have linked it, run a `gpupdate /force` in CMD and then reboot the machine.
 Now you can see a more verbose output when it tries to load the logon screen.

-Here's an example, I've made a Group Policy where it assigns Google Chrome to Computers and this is what it'll show that its being processed:
+Here's an example, I've made a Group Policy where it assigns Google Chrome to Computers and this is the output after a reboot:

 ![GPO Process](/images/posts/2024-05-13-GPO-Verbose/Screenshot-2024-05-13.png)